 Pivoting Practice: Building Capacity to Serve Youth Impacted by Trafficking has been funded by Women and Gender Equality Canada.
-This toolkit drew on focus grou discussions in which frontline workers provided their invaluable feedback.
-Thank you to all our colleagues wh participated in this inventory and shared their experience and insights generously and candidly.
-Thank you to all the who participated in that workshop, for the early guidance that you provided.
+This toolkit drew on focus group discussions in which frontline workers provided their invaluable feedback.
+Thank you to all our colleagues who participated in this inventory and shared their experiences and insights generously and candidly.
+Thank you to all those who participated in that workshop, for the early guidance that you provided.

-CHV staff were generous in their support of this project feedback that shaped our understanding.
+CHV staff were generous in their support of this project and feedback that shaped our understanding.

-This toolkit was authored by Prerna Thaker and Kathlee Cashin with support from a dedicated group of CHV star
+This toolkit was authored by Prerna Thaker and Kathleen Cashin with support from a dedicated group of CHV staff:

-Megan Chen, Graphic Designer and Marketing Assistan
+Megan Chen, Graphic Designer and Marketing Assistant

-Jason Bosher, Communications and Marketing Coordin
+Jason Bosher, Communications and Marketing Coordinator